 Daffodils stand for faithfulness in Wales, where they are the national flower.
 They also symbolise the expression of deep love.

 Birth Flower of March Gift Ideas

-Whether it be a birthday or a special occasion, flowers always make a lovely thoughtful gift.
+Whether for a birthday, special occasion or a rainy day, flowers always make a thoughtful gift.

 Birth Flower Chart - Birth Flower by Month